Last Updated on 2025/04/19

 Uncover and fix bottlenecks in the TaskOverflow application using the logs.

-In this course we have repeatedly claimed that there is value in montoring and logging.
+In this course we have repeatedly claimed that there is value in monitoring and logging.
 This week, we aim to prove it by using logging to help diagnose issues with a deployment of TaskOverflow.
 For this task, we have integrated Watchtower1 into the project.
-Watchtower is a Python library that allows us to send logs to AWS CloudWatch, allowing us to monitor the application’s performance in real time.
+Watchtower is a Python library that allows us to send logs to AWS CloudWatch, allowing us to monitor an application’s performance in real time.

 Currently the project is configured to log API accesses made with Flask and to log database queries created by SQL Alchemy.
 This results in an unstructured log stream as seen in Figure 1.

-Start your learner lab and copy the AWS Learner Lab credentials into a credentials file in the root of the repository.
+Start your Learner Lab and copy the AWS Learner Lab credentials into a credentials file in the root of the repository.

 Watchtower has been installed as a dependency.